nhonaitran/data-engineering/data-modeling/etl-pipeline/README.md

 The ETL python module or the bulk-import script can be used to import the data contained in these json files into a Postgresql database, which can be used for queries to analysis song play

 ## Star Schema for Music Database
 ___
-To facility song play analysis, the music database based on a star schema is created to store the song and log data.
+To facility song play analysis, the music PostgreSQL database based on a star schema is created to store the imported song and log data.

+The database schema includes the `songplays` fact table and four dimension tables that are linked by the primary keys defined in the dimenion tables.

 Users' listening sessions data is stored in the `songplays` fact table.
-This fact table is supported by four dimensions tables which contains users inforation, songs information, artists information, and the time play for the songs per session.
+This table only contains the primary key for the song, artist, user, and timestamp in each entry.
+Metadata such as song title or artist's or user's name, etc. can be queried by joining the fact table with the respective dimension tables using these primary keys.

 ![star-schema](star-schema.png)